QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/factory.md

 ## Some java example

-Everything is in one file, ONLY because that was convenient as an example.
+Everything is in one file, ONLY because that was convenient...

 ```java
 // ------------ factory related ------------- //